35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 Berkeley replied to ACA’s arguments in a rebuttal statement.
 They take issue with ACA for taking *‘a second bite of the cherry’*, having already acknowledged that the scheme had be through the full viability process.
 They state that the level of affordable housing had been *‘rigourously tested in an extremely challenging economic climate’* on an *‘objective basis’* as required by the National Planning Policy Framework (NPPF) and according to professional standards.

 Berkeley said that the 20% GDV *‘developer return’* is allowable under the NPPF and is justifiable because development risk is higher than at any other time in the author’s 25 years’ experience in the industry.

+The cost of finance was also calculated according to professional guidance and after a detailed itemised break-down; it was agreed with Southwark Council as were the build costs.
+Any savings or cost increases would in any event be picked up by viability review.